Signs build that Iran sanctions disrupt food imports

 The president of the All India Rice Exporters' Association said it was advising exporters to stop selling rice to Iran with the customary 90 days credit for payment.

-"As part of our efforts to minimize losses, we are asking our colleagues to avoid sending rice on credit," Vijay Setia said.
+"As part of our efforts to minimise losses, we are asking our colleagues to avoid sending rice on credit," Vijay Setia said.

 Exporters have also had difficulty in Pakistan, another of Iran's major sources of rice.